-Impact HYD-7: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed Tule Wind Project; they would be adverse and would be mitigated with implementation of Mitigation Measures HAZ-5a and HAZ-5b.
+Impact HYD-7: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed Tule Wind Project; they would be adversebut mitigated under NEPA. and would be mitigated with implementation of Mitigation Measures HAZ-5a and HAZ-5bhave been provided.
 For this alternative, under CEQA, impacts would be significant and would be mitigated to a level that is considered less than significant (Class II).

-Impact HYD-8: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed Tule Wind Project; they would not be adverse and under CEQA would be less than significant (Class III).
+Impact HYD-8: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed Tule Wind Project; they would not be adverse under NEPA and under CEQA would be less than significant (Class III).